 What Makes A Bra Plus Size?
 Is There A Chart to Help?

 Simply put, plus-size bras are for women with larger breasts.
-The band size can range from 38 up or starting at a D cup.
-While women gifted with smaller breasts have various bras to choose from, finding plus size bras can be a bit more challenging if you don't know where to look.
+A bra is considered plus size when the band size is 38+ or the cup size is D and above.
+While women gifted with smaller breasts have various bras to choose from, finding the plus size bras can be a bit more challenging if you don't know where to look.

 Bigger breasts require more lift, and while all bras provide support, the higher the cup size, the more help is needed.
 Wearing the right size is important to get the most out of your bra, and of course, comfort is vital.
 If you are struggling with your current bra, here are a few signs that you may need a new bra fitting.